Feta Cheese vs Halloumi Cheese

 Colors White White to light yellow

-Forms Blocks submerged in brine, barrels None
+Forms Blocks submerged in brine, barrels Not Specified

 Age 2 months to longer 40 days

-Rennet Type None Animal
+Rennet Type Not Specified Animal

 Which One Should You Choose?

 If you prefer a soft, white, aged in brine cheese, go for Feta.
 But if you enjoy a semihard consistency, Halloumi might be the better pick.
-Feta has a sharp to mild flavor, making it great for various dishes.
+Feta has a sharp to mild taste, making it great for various dishes.
 Meanwhile, Halloumi offers a mild, salty profile, ideal for different meals.

 Compare Feta Cheese to Other Cheeses